 Ideally, any borrower hoping for forgiveness should also be preparing for the possibility that it won’t happen.
 The current numbers from the Department of Education are just too bad to ignore.

 That being said, it is the opinion of The Student Loan Sherpa that the numbers will improve with time.
 Loan servicers should get better at handling applications and advising borrowers.
 Similarly, borrowers will learn from the mistakes of others and take steps like submitting a yearly employer certification form to help their chances of success.

-Ultimately, there is a reasonable hope for the continued existence of student loans forgiveness, but there is also enough reason to be concerned and have a backup plan.
+Ultimately, there is reasonable hope for the continued existence of student loan forgiveness, but there is also enough reason to be concerned and have a backup plan.

 Some borrowers may also end up making too much money for forgiveness to be a viable route, or they may leave public service before becoming eligible.
 Thus, even if the programs were certain to continue, borrowers should still account for the possibility that they may not qualify.

 When to Stop Chasing Forgiveness

 There is no specific equation or line in the sand that will apply to every borrower.

 If chasing forgiveness is Plan A, then Plan B is using the money set aside to pay down the balance and beginning aggressive repayment.